Xiangqi (象棋): Chinese Chess

 The Red piece is called a Minister, the black piece an Elephant.
 Some literature on Chinese Chess will stick to one name or the other.
 H. T. Lau calls them both Ministers, while the World Xiangqi Federation calls them both Elephants.
 We tend to favor Elephant, as shown in the western pieces used.
 By whatever name, this piece moves two spaces in the same diagonal direction.
 Like the Horse, it may not leap over occupied spaces.
 So if the first step of its move is over an occupied space, it is blocked and may not make that move.
 Additionally, Elephants are confined to their own side of the river.
 Due to these limitations, the Elephant can reach only seven spaces of the board.

-Advisors / Guards
+Advisers / Guards

 It's Chinese name of shì means scholar.
 The character for the Black piece, 士, combines the characters for 1 (一) and 10 (十) to mean one who knows all from one to ten.
 The Red character, 仕, combines the characters for person, 人, with scholar, 士, essentially keeping the meaning the same.
-The names of Advisor (used by the World Xiangqi Federation) and Councellor (used by H. T. Lau) are close in meaning to this.
-Councellor is a common translation of both shì and ferz, but Advisor has the advantage of not beginning with the same letter as Cannon while meaning essentially the same thing.
+The names of Adviser (used by the World Xiangqi Federation) and Councellor (used by H. T. Lau) are close in meaning to this.
+Councellor is a common translation of both shì and ferz, but Adviser has the advantage of not beginning with the same letter as Cannon while meaning essentially the same thing.
 The names of Guard and Mandarin were both popularized by John Gollon.
 The name of Guard describes the function of the piece in the game.
 A Mandarin was a kind of public official in the Chinese empire.
 Neither seems to be an accurate translation.

 General / King